 - OTHER STUFF

-Unless your lucky, most huts don’t have showers.
+Unless you’re lucky, most huts don’t have showers.
 You’re hiking in, you’re sweating, you’re skiing and playing some more…and you’re NOT showering.
-For a couple days.
-Do everyone a favor and pack a travel size deodorant AND these: Yes to Coconut Face & Hand Wipes.
+For a couple of days.
+Do everyone a favor and pack a travel-size deodorant AND these: Yes to Coconut Face & Hand Wipes.
 Your friends will thank you.

 Photos by Tom Milam and Kyle Mallard.